 - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.

 - Infusion reactions may rarely occur after your infusion.
 If this happens, call 911 for emergency care.

 Food and Drug Interactions

-- There are no known interactions of daratumumab with food and other medicines.
+- There are no known interactions of daratumumab with food.

 When to Call the Doctor